PaddlePaddle/PaddleSpeech/README.md

 ```shell
 paddlespeech tts --input "你好，欢迎使用百度飞桨深度学习框架！" --output output.wav
 ```
+- web demo for Text to Speech is integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
+See Demo: https://huggingface.co/spaces/akhaliq/paddlespeech

 If you want to try more functions like training and tuning, please have a look at documents of [Speech-to-Text](./docs/source/asr/quick_start.md) and [Text-to-Speech](./docs/source/tts/quick_start.md).